 Furthermore, Dr. Levy has greatly influenced lifesaving through her published research.
 In a body of work spanning more than two decades and over 100 journal articles and textbook chapters, she has studied everything from the characteristics of community cat populations to spay/neuter surgery and more, including infectious diseases in dogs rescued after Hurricane Katrina, heartworm in shelter dogs and cats, vaccination and immunity, diagnostic testing for animal shelters, nonsurgical sterilization and contraception.

 In addition to being this year’s Avanzino Leadership Award recipient, Dr. Levy is a recipient of the Association of Shelter Veterinarians’ Meritorious Service Award, the Carl J. Norden-Pfizer Distinguished Teacher Award, Outstanding Woman Veterinarian of the Year and the European Society of Feline Medicine Award for Outstanding Contributions in the Field of Feline Medicine.
 She is also a co-author of The Association of Shelter Veterinarians’ 2016 Veterinary Medical Care Guidelines for Spay-Neuter Programs.

 Thank you again to everyone who sent in a nomination.
 It’s amazing to see the incredible work being done in the name of lifesaving!
-Learn more about the Avanzino Leadership Award, including past winners and nomination process.
-And, make sure you don’t miss a blog post by joining the Maddie Network and checking off Chew on This Blog Posts!
+View past winners and make sure you don’t miss a blog post by joining the Maddie Network and checking off Chew on This Blog Posts!